9. TCP/IP Programming

 Public Shared Sub Main(ByVal args() As String)

-' Is there an argument?
+' is there an argument

 If args.Length <> 1 Then

-error(syntax, 1)
+erreur(syntaxe, 1)

 End If

-' this argument must be an integer greater than 0
+' this argument must be integer >0

 Dim port As Integer = 0

-Dim portError As Boolean = False
+Dim erreurPort As Boolean = False

 Dim E As Exception = Nothing